THE LIFE AND TIMES OF THE DOORS.

 The Life and Times Of The Doors.

-By 1972, The Doors were history after the tragic death of their charismatic frontman Jim Morrison, who had died on the 3rd July 1971.
+By 1972, The Doors had decided to call the upon their career after the tragic death of their charismatic frontman Jim Morrison, who had died on the 3rd July 1971.
 The Lizard King became the latest entrant into the twenty-seven club, where he joined Brian Jones, Janis Joplin, Alan Wilson and Jimi Hendrix.
 This meant that The Doors’ career ended at the top and their fans memories of them were never tarnished.

 The Doors were never going to grow old together and they would forever be the band that featured on their final album L.A.
 Woman.
-Never would they age.
-Nor would they make a series of comebacks or reunions.
-There would never be any third-rate albums released.
-No way.
-The Doors career ended whilst they were at the top with a classic album.
+Never would they age and nor would they make a series of ill-advised comebacks or reunions that resulted in the release of third-rate albums.
+That would never happen as The Doors career ended whilst they were at the top and had just released another classic album.
 What saddened their fans is that The Doors’ career ended in tragic circumstances.
-However, their many fans still have their musical memories.
+However, their many fans still have their musical memories and can enjoy the group’s rich musical legacy.

 These memories included a sextet of critically acclaimed and commercially successful albums.
 Between 1967s The Doors and 1971s L.A.
 Woman, The Doors only ever released six albums.
 Their debut album, The Doors was certified platinum five times over.
 After that, four of the next five albums were certified platinum and one double platinum.
 That wasn’t all.

-1970 saw The Doors’ release Absolutely Live.
-It was certified gold.
-The same year, they released their first compilation, 13.
-Released in January 1970, it was certified platinum.
+1970 saw The Doors’ release Absolutely Live which was certified gold.
+The same year, they released their first compilation, 13 in January 1970, and it was certified platinum.
 Then six months of the tragic loss of Jim Morrison, a second Doors’ compilation was released, Weird Scenes From Inside The Gold Mine.
-It was a fitting tribute to one of rock’s greatest ever groups, The Doors, whose career began in 1965.
+It was a fitting tribute to one of rock’s greatest ever groups, The Doors.
+Their career began in LA in late-1965.

-Jim Morrison was more than a singer, he was a lyricist and poet.
+Jim Morrison was more than a singer and was also a lyricist and poet.
 He was a free spirit, charismatic, enigmatic and wildly unpredictable.
-Life was for living, and Jim Morrison lived a thousand lives in twenty-seven years.
+Life was for living and Jim Morrison lived a thousand lives in twenty-seven years.
 However, The Doors weren’t a one man band.

-No. The Doors’ success was down to the four members of The Doors.
-This included drummer John Densmore, guitarist Robby Krieger and keyboardist Ray Manzarek.
-Together, they were about to enjoy the kind of commercial success and critical acclaim that they’d only dreamed of.
+The Doors’ success was down to the four band members and this included drummer John Densmore, guitarist Robby Krieger and keyboardist Ray Manzarek.
+Together, they were about to enjoy the kind of commercial success and critical acclaim that they could only have dreamed of.

-The Doors got their break in 1966.
-That was when they signed to Elektra Records.
-It was the first label to spot the potential in psychedelic rock.
-Before long.
-Elektra Records started signing up a whole host of psychedelic rock bands.
-Among the most successful were Love and The Doors, who released their debut album in January 1967.
+The Doors got their break in 1966 when they signed to Elektra Records.
+It was the first label to spot the potential in psychedelic rock and before long it started signing up a whole host of psychedelic rock bands.
+Among the most successful were Love and The Doors who recorded their debut album in the summer and autumn of 1966.

 Waiting For The Sun.

-July 1968 saw The Doors release their third album Waiting for the Sun.
-Just like Strange Days, many of the songs had been written before The Doors signed their first recording deal.
-The Doors matured early as songwriters, and had enough material for several albums of material.
-This included Waiting for the Sun.
+In January 1968 The Doors headed to TTG studio to record their third album with producer Paul A. Rothchild.
+Just like Strange Days, many of the songs had been written before The Doors signed their recording contract with Elektra.
+The Doors had matured early as songwriters and had enough material for several albums of material.
+This included Waiting For The Sun.
+However, the album which was completed in May 1968 and would be released two months later has almost exhausted the band’s stock of songs.

-Waiting for the Sun. became The Doors’ first number one album.
-This gave the The Doors’ their second platinum album.
-Just like their two previous albums, Waiting for the Sun was a huge success worldwide.
-Whether it was Europe, Britain or North America, The Doors were providing the soundtrack to a generation’s life.
+Despite that, Waiting For The Sun became The Doors’ first number one album.
+The album also gave the The Doors’ their second platinum album.
+Just like their two previous albums, Waiting For The Sun was a huge success worldwide and eventually sold seven million copies worldwide.

 The Soft Parade.